 |“How to use” feature for every error/suggestion||Faulty plagiarism checker|

 4. Ginger: Add Character Names In Your Personal Dictionary And Reframe Sentences Easily

 Ginger Software helps you to check any grammatical or spelling errors in your writing.
 It also corrects punctuation and offers suggestions for alternative sentence structures.

 Unable to use the application, I tried to use the web extension.
-It worked perfectly on Chrome, but it did not work on the Brave browser.
+The software worked perfectly on Chrome, but not on the Brave browser.
 It might be something to keep in mind if you don’t use Chrome or Safari.

 The Ginger software also has a translator with 60+ languages.
-Along with that, you can also easily find synonyms of words by double-clicking them or simply search for their meaning in the dictionary.
+Along with that, you can also easily find synonyms of words by double-clicking them or simply searching for their meaning in the dictionary.

-Apart from this feature, I also really like the “Personal Dictionary” feature.
+Apart from this feature, I also adore the “Personal Dictionary” feature.
 Here, you can add words that you commonly use for writing purposes (like character names) that appear as mistakes.
 Highlighting them in your dictionary prevents the software from marking them as mistakes.
-This would be useful for authors who have a lot of character names embedded in their writing.
+This would be a useful feature for authors who have a lot of character names embedded in their writing.

-The downside to Ginger, apart from its faulty Windows app and the fact that it does not work on Brave browser, is that it does not have a plagiarism detector.
-And if you want to check for advanced features like subject-verb agreement, it is only available in the paid version.
+The downside to Ginger, apart from its faulty Windows application and the fact that it does not work on Brave browser, is that it does not have a plagiarism detector.
+Additionally, if you wanted to check for advanced features like subject-verb agreement, it is only available in the paid version.

 Ginger offers a free plan with some character and grammar limitations.
-Apart from advanced Grammar check, the premium version also provides a virtual writing tutor who can provide you with grammar lessons and tests.
-This can help native speakers tremendously.
-The translator is also only available in the premium version.
+Apart from advanced grammar checks, the premium version also provides a virtual writing tutor who can provide you with grammar lessons and tests.
+This can help non-English speakers tremendously.
+The translation feature is only available in the premium version.